Gravitational interaction of antimatter

-The gravitational interaction of antimatter with matter or antimatter has not been observed by physicists.
-While the consensus among physicists is that gravity is expected to attract both matter and antimatter at the same rate that matter attracts matter, this is not experimentally confirmed.
+The gravitational interaction of antimatter with matter or antimatter has been observed by physicists.
+As was predicted by most physicists, the experiment showed that Earth's gravity attracts antimatter at the same rate as matter, within experimental error.

 Antimatter's rarity and tendency to annihilate when brought into contact with matter makes its study a technically demanding task.
 Furthermore, gravity is much weaker than the other fundamental forces, for reasons still of interest to physicists, complicating efforts to study gravity in systems small enough to be feasibly created in lab, including antimatter systems.
 Most methods for the creation of antimatter (specifically antihydrogen) result in particles and atoms of high kinetic energy, which are unsuitable for gravity-related study.

-In addition to uncertainty regarding whether antimatter is gravitationally attracted to or repelled by other matter, it is also unknown whether the magnitude of the gravitational force is the same.
+Antimatter is gravitationally attracted to matter.
+The magnitude of the gravitational force is also the same.
+This is predicted by theoretical arguments like the gravitational equivalence of energy and matter, and has been experimentally verified for antihydrogen.
+However, the measured equivalence of the gravitational acceleration of matter to matter vs antimatter to matter has an error margin of about 20%.
 Difficulties in creating quantum gravity models have led to the idea that antimatter may react with a slightly different magnitude.

 Theories of gravitational attraction

-When antimatter was first discovered in 1932, physicists wondered about how it would react to gravity.
+When antimatter was first discovered in 1932, physicists wondered how it would react to gravity.
 Initial analysis focused on whether antimatter should react the same as matter or react oppositely.
-Several theoretical arguments arose which convinced physicists that antimatter would react exactly the same as normal matter.
+Several theoretical arguments arose which convinced physicists that antimatter would react the same as normal matter.
 They inferred that gravitational repulsion between matter and antimatter was implausible as it would violate CPT invariance, conservation of energy, result in vacuum instability, and result in CP violation.
 It was also theorized that it would be inconsistent with the results of the Eötvös test of the weak equivalence principle.
 Many of these early theoretical objections were later overturned.

 The equivalence principle

+The equivalence principle predicts that mass and energy react the same way with gravity, therefore matter and antimatter would be accelerated identically by a gravitational field.
+From this point of view, matter-antimatter gravitational repulsion is unlikely.

+Photon behavior

-The equivalence principle predicts that matter and antimatter are accelerated identically by a gravitational field.
-From this point of view, matter–antimatter gravitational repulsion is thus excluded.
-Furthermore, photons, which are their own antiparticles in the framework of the Standard Model, have in a large number of astronomical tests (gravitational redshift and gravitational lensing, for example) been observed to interact with the gravitational field of ordinary matter exactly as predicted by the general theory of relativity.
+Photons, which are their own antiparticles in the framework of the Standard Model, have in a large number of astronomical tests (gravitational redshift and gravitational lensing, for example) been observed to interact with the gravitational field of ordinary matter exactly as predicted by the general theory of relativity.
 This is a feature that any theory that predicts that matter and antimatter repel must explain.